EVERYTHING THERE IS TO KNOW ABOUT CBD!

-Note: Not all products are 1000mg or a 30mL bottle.
+Note: Not all products are 1000mg or come in a 30mL bottle.
 All the information you need should be on the label.
 Input your numbers into the equations presented above and you should have no problem measuring out your oil or tincture dose.

 No!
 A medical card or prescription is not needed to place an order.
 CBD is legal to own and consume in all 50 states as well as many countries.
-Anyone over the age 18 can purchase CBD online or in person.

 CBD has a shelf life of about 6-12 months depending on the item.

-Whether you are buying CBD for the first time or you are a veteran CBD user; it is important to know and understand what to look for when buying CBD products.
+Whether you are buying CBD for the first time or you are a veteran user, it is important to know and understand what to look for when buying products.
 The last thing you want to do is purchase a poor/knockoff CBD product and have a negative experience.
-The CBD industry is filled with tons of information and misinformation, so it is important to be able to decide which CBD is good and which is not.
+The industry is filled with tons of information and misinformation, so it is important to be able to decide which CBD is good and which is not.
 We at CBDbound only carry and supply products that have been lab tested.
 This website is a great place to find the products you are looking for.

 What to look for when buying CBD?